Lockdown 2020: Over 8,700 people died on railway tracks during year, many of them migrants | Business

 ''They also assumed that no trains would be running because of the lockdown,'' one of the officials said.

+Railway Spokesperson DJ Narain said that such incidents happen on the tracks ''not due to accidents but because of trespassing''.

+''It's a civic issue of concern.
+The Railways has always made huge efforts in sensitizing trespassers to avoid walking on tracks.
+Around 70,000 kms of rail tracks are spread across the country with over 17,000 trains of all kinds running on a daily basis.
+Deaths on tracks of trespassers are unfortunate and sad.
+Our concern on Safety of passenger and citizens is second to none.''
+He also appealed to people to avoid taking shortcuts to cross tracks.

+''They must understand that shortcuts can be dangerous and trespassing must be avoided.
+These kinds of accidents perhaps occur more on roads due to careless road-crossings,'' Narain said, adding that there have been no casualties due to any ''train accident'' in the last two years.
 While the fatalities during 2020 were fewer compared to four years immediately before that, the numbers are still significant given the fact that the passenger services were restricted after the coronavirus lockdown was announced on March 25.
-Only freight trains were in operation during the lockdown and before the railways started Shramik Special trains from May 1 to ferry migrant workers home.
+Only freight trains were in operation during the lockdown, and before the railways started Shramik Special trains from May 1 to ferry migrant workers home.
 The passenger services have been reopening in phases, and by December, around 1,100 special trains were in operation along with 110 regular passenger trains.

 The services have now been restored to 70 percent of the pre-Covid period.
 While many fatalities on tracks last year could not be registered for some reason or the other, the deaths of 16 migrant workers after being run over by a freight train in Maharashtra's Aurangabad last May rattled many as they were killed while resting on the tracks thinking no train would becoming due to the Covid suspension.